FAQ

 • flexible hourly block order,

-Detailed description of individual products is available in Operation order.
+Detailed description of individual products is available in Operational Order of OKTE, a.s.

-Within standard order market participant can trade 24 business hours (23/25 in case of transition to CEST/CET) of one business day in a way, that for every business period maximum of 25 blocks defining amount and price of electricity is possible.
+Within a standard order, a maximum of 25 blocks can be used per trading period.
+This means that a market participant may simulate a curve for each trading period using up to 25 points, each defining the electricity volume and the price at which the participant is willing to buy or sell that electricity.
 The prices indicated in the blocks of the sale order must be placed in ascending order and prices in the blocks of purchase order must be placed in descending order.
-Individual business hours can be accepted (traded) separately.
+Within hourly products and 15-minute products, individual trading periods can be accepted separately.
 First block of the standard order provides market participant with the possibility of using the performance divisibility attribute.
 Performance divisibility is attribute, which determines whether it is possible to divide the volume of electricity when matching an order (whether the volume may be reduced, whether only a part of the offered volume may be purchased).

 Simple order is product in XMtrade®/ISOT.
 It is classified as block product.